mstilkerich/carddavclient/doc/QUIRKS.md

 ### Issues/quirks specific to addressbook query

 Because there are so many issues concerning the handling of the addressbook-query report, these are grouped in this section.
+Most problems concern the use of negated text matches or parameter filters, and thus can be avoided by not using such filters.

 #### Negated text matches yield results the lack the matched property/parameter (BUG_INVTEXTMATCH_MATCHES_UNDEF_PROPS)
 **Affected servers / services**: [Google Contacts](https://issuetracker.google.com/issues/178251714), [Davical](https://gitlab.com/davical-project/awl/-/merge_requests/15)